codecrs/PHPShark/README.md

 These are the steps you need to take care before you make you hands dirty with PHPShark.

-1. Make sure you database is setup - This application points to a database with proper Username & Password.
+1. Make sure your database is setup - This application points to a database with proper Username & Password.
 2. Setup a configuration file in the *project folder*.
 3. You need to set up a **router.php** placed inside the *project folder*.
 4. Be sure to place and error page for your typical - 404 Page not found.

+AAA! well I could has done all of these for you, but like I said when I started - ITS RAW PHP and you may want to do stuffs here if you want - Say via application design or 3rd party connections.

 # Config.xml
 The XML file holds all the basic configurations to get you started.
-It has pritty much a lot of things inside, but for now we will only take up tags that will help us get started.
+It has pretty much a lot of things inside, but for now we will only take up tags that will help us get started.

 > **PROJECT** tag: This the description of you project.

+> **BASE** tag:	The base link of your project on server.

 > **ENVIRONMENT** tag: It takes up the values < development | quality| production >